Shop RNIB Donate now

 Erosions occur because this dystrophy changes the “basement” or anchoring layer of the epithelium, which can cause small areas of the epithelium of the cornea to become detached.
 When an optometrist (optician) or ophthalmologist (hospital eye doctor) examines your cornea these erosions can look like areas of land on a map, dots or fingerprints.
 This is why this dystrophy is also known as map dot fingerprint dystrophy.

-Although corneal erosions can be painful, they normally heal very quickly, sometimes within hours of the erosion happening.
+Although corneal erosions can be painful, they normally heal very quickly.
+Sometimes within hours of the erosion happening.
 If you have corneal erosion, then you will usually have treatment to relieve pain and allow the cornea to heal.

-The treatment you will be given will depend on how bad the erosion is and whether you have had many erosions before.
-If you need treatment this will usually be eye drops to dilate (enlarge) your pupil.
-These drops will blur your vision but help to reduce pain by keeping the movement of your iris and ciliary body muscles inside of the eye to a minimum by paralysing these muscles while your cornea heals.
+• Eye drops to dilate (enlarge) your pupil.
+These drops will blur your vision but help to reduce pain by paralysing the iris and ciliary body muscles.
+This keeps the movement of these muscles inside of the eye to a minimum while your cornea heals.

 Meesman’s dystrophy